mitidimitara/Exchange-Rate/README.md

 ### 1. Choose Currency Screen

-- Choose from two currencies for exchange.
+- Choose from two currencies for exchange (list with all currencies obtained from the API).
 - An input field to add the amount of money.
 - A button to continue.

 ### 2. Conversion Screen

-- An input field populated with the amount of money (should be editable).
+- An input field populated with the input from the previous screen (editable).
-- A switch/button to change the direction of the currency conversion (e.g., EUR to USD or USD to EUR).
+- A switch button to change the direction of the currency conversion (e.g., EUR to USD or USD to EUR).
 - Display the converted amount.
 - A back button to return to the first screen.